viniciusares/TerramekanOmniLRS/README.md

 <details><summary><b>Requirements</b></summary>

 Software:
- - Ubuntu 20.04 or 22.04
 - <details><summary><b>Ubuntu 20.04 or 22.04</b></summary> (in case you don't have ubuntu installed and is trying to set up dual boot, first read about how Secure Boot relates to UEFI/BIOSlegacy, if you don't invest time in this, be prepared for pain, tears and nightmares :)   ) </details>
 - ROS1 installed.
 - IsaacSim version 2022.2.1 or 2023.1.1

 Hardware:
  - Workstation with a dedicated Nvidia graphics card of the type/series RTX.